Introduction

 In this lab, you will learn how to configure a firewall on Kali Linux using iptables, a powerful tool for managing IP packet filter rules in the Linux kernel.
 The main objective is to understand and apply firewall rules to improve network security by controlling traffic based on IP addresses, ports, and protocols.
 Through step-by-step hands-on activities, you will view current iptables rules, block specific IP addresses, allow traffic on designated ports, and save your configurations.
 Working within a pre-configured Kali Linux container in the LabEx VM environment, you will gain practical skills in managing firewall settings to secure network traffic.

-In this first step, you will learn how to view the current firewall rules using iptables within the Kali Linux container.
+In this first step, you will install iptables and learn how to view the current firewall rules within the Kali Linux container.
 This is an essential starting point for understanding the existing firewall configuration before making any changes.

-Run the following command in the terminal to list the current iptables rules.
+Now that iptables is installed, run the following command to list the current iptables rules.
 Type the command and press Enter:

 iptables -L -v -n